-You won’t find any affiliate links in this review.
-Really, it is less of a review and more of warning and sage advice.
+You won't find any affiliate links in this review.
+It is less of a review and more of a warning and sage advice.

-It shouldn’t be a huge surprise that I enjoy blogging.
-If I didn’t enjoy blogging, this site obviously wouldn’t exist.
-One of the things that really drew me into the world of blogging was the community, I have made some great friends, and networked with amazing people.
+It shouldn't be a huge surprise that I enjoy blogging.
+If I didn't enjoy blogging, this site obviously wouldn't exist.
+One of the things that drew me into the world of blogging was the community.
+I have made some great friends, and networked with amazing people.

 Blogging has connected me with people I would not have met otherwise.
 In talking with people online and through the blog, I have become more confident, and blogging has improved my skills for my day job.

-However, when I refer people to the world of becoming a blogger, I do so cautiously and even sometimes reluctantly.
-While the blogging community is overwhelmingly great, it’s not perfect, and sadly there is a whole cottage industry of ‘experts” that exist solely to separate beginner bloggers from their cash.
+However, when I refer people to the world of becoming a blogger, I do so cautiously and even point our reasons why they should not start a blog.
+While the blogging community is overwhelmingly great, it's not perfect, and sadly there is a whole cottage industry of ‘experts” that exist solely to separate beginner bloggers from their cash.

 Spoiler alert: you probably don't need it.